0xnu/data-analyst-training/week_13_bonus_jira/note.md

-No, traditional Project Managers and Delivery Managers don't belong to the Scrum team.
+No, traditional Project Managers (Delivery Managers/Product Managers) don't belong to the Scrum team.
 You must hold this line in any organisation and set clear boundaries.

 Here's why: